 Goodwill and intangible assets under development are tested for impairment annually.
 The carrying amount of goodwill, and intangible assets under development are included in the Corporation's sole CGU and the recoverable amount of this CGU was determined based on its value in use, by discounting estimated future cash flows expected to be generated.
 The determination of the recoverable amount of the CGU uses projections over a three-year period based on financial budgets approved by management and reviewed by the Corporation's Board of Directors.
-This evaluation was prepared as of December 31, 2023 (2022 - December 31).
+Cash flows beyond the three-year period are extrapolated using an estimated growth rate.
+This evaluation was prepared as of December 31, 2024 (2023 - December 31).

-Key assumptions used for the value in use calculations over the three-year financial forecast period include:
+Key assumptions used for the value in use calculations over the three-year financial forecast include:

-2023 2022
+2024 2023

-Average revenue growth 18.0% 33.0%
+Average revenue growth 18.4% 18.0%

-Average gross profit percentage 34.2% 35.7%
+Average gross profit percentage 34.8% 34.2%

-After-tax discount rate 18.0% 18.6%
+After-tax discount rate 16.9% 18.0%